ziminji/objective-c-sql-query-builder/README.md

 schema.
 The fourth part consists of the database configuration files for the SQLite database connection.
 The final part has the schema for handling XML to DDL.

 All classes are designed to be used in iPhone/iOS applications.
-These classes are compliant with iOS 5 and use [automatic reference counting](http://clang.llvm.org/docs/AutomaticReferenceCounting.html).
-For those that are still compiling using an older iOS SDK, download the code tagged v0.6.19.1 -- Pre-ARC.
+The classes in the "ARC" branches are compliant with iOS 5's [automatic reference counting](http://clang.llvm.org/docs/AutomaticReferenceCounting.html).
+For projects still using Retains, Releases, and Autoreleases (i.e. Pre-ARC) use the classes in the "RRA" branches.

 ## Supported Platforms